 Challenges

-The study results suggest that fitness serves as a barrier between perceived workplace stress and cardiovascular risk factors.
-In other words, even the most stressed-out workers exhibited fewer cardiovascular risk factors if they worked out regularly.
-“Some people are more vulnerable to anxiety and stress than others,” says Tamar Mendelson, an associate professor in the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health, who was not involved in the study.
-"Exercise can have a positive effect on how we respond to stress and may be a great tool for people who struggle with stress management."
+“Some people are more vulnerable to anxiety and stress than others,” says Tamar Mendelson, a professor at the Johns Hopkins Bloomberg School of Public Health, who was not involved in the study.
+“Exercise can have a positive effect on how we respond to stress and may be a great tool for people who struggle with stress management.”

 More From Staying Sharp